ws6tg/SMART-main/README.md

 ## 3. Tutorials

-The step-by-step guides for closely replicating the SMART results on XXX are accessible at: [Tutorials]() and [SMART Tutorials on Read the Docs]().
-Furthermore, all the processed data required to reproduce the figures presented in the manuscript can be found at Zenodo under the DOI: .
+The step-by-step guides for closely replicating the SMART results on **Simulated multi-omics data, 10x human lymph node data, MISAR-seq mouse brain data, P22 mouse brain section data and 10x human tonsil multi slice data** are accessible at: [Tutorials](https://github.com/ws6tg/SMART-main/tree/main/tutorials) and [SMART Tutorials on Read the Docs](https://smart-tutorials.readthedocs.io/).
+Furthermore, all the processed data required to reproduce the figures presented in the manuscript can be found at Zenodo under the DOI: https://doi.org/10.5281/zenodo.17093158.

-## 4. Datasets
+## 4. Raw datasets

 The 10X Visium Human Lymph Node data can be accessed from the Gene Expression Omnibus (GEO) with accession code GSE263617 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE263617).
 The MISAR-seq mouse brain data can be accessed from National Genomics Data Center with accession number OEP003285 (https://www.biosino.org/node/project/detail/OEP003285).
 The Stereo-CITE-seq data can be accessed from BGI STOmics Cloud (https://cloud.stomics.tech/).
 The spatial CUT&Tag–RNA-seq and spatial ATAC–RNA-seq mouse brain data can be accessed at GEO with accession code GSE205055 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE205055) or UCSC Cell and Genome Browser (https://brain-spatial-omics.cells.ucsc.edu).
 The STARmap and RIBOmap mouse brain data can be accessed from Zenodo (https://zenodo.org/record/8041114) or Single Cell Portal (SCP) (https://singlecell.broadinstitute.org/single_cell/study/SCP1835).
 The SPOTS mouse spleen data can be accessed at GEO with accession code GSE198353 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198353).
 The 10X Visium Human Tonsil data can be accessed from https://zenodo.org/records/12654113/preview/data_imputation.zip?include_deleted=0#tree_item0.

+## 5. Reproducibility

+To reproduce the results of SMART and the compared methods, please use the code provided in the **SMART-reproduce** branch and the **benchmarks** folder in the main branch.

+## 6. Contact information

+Please contact us if you have any questions:

+- Qiyi Chen (chenqiyi2022@email.szu.edu.cn);
+- Weiliang Huang (wlhuang32@gmail.com);
+- Xubin Zheng (xbzheng@gbu.edu.cn).

+## 7. Copyright information

+Please see the "LICENSE" file for the copyright information.